DavidWells/netlify-sentry-plugin/README.md

 ## Configuration

-Configure the plugin with your sentry settings
+Configure the plugin with your sentry settings.

 ```toml
 [[plugins]]